Quick Design Feedback Tools:

 will spend one minute each on your website.
 Users will discuss their first impressions of your website, who they think it is for and what you can do on the site.
 Task Completion costs $20 for 5 users who spend 4 minutes attempting to complete your task.
 The price of the Custom test is variable.
 This involves between 1 to 10 users each spending up to 8 minutes with a specific scenario and user task to complete.
 You may also specify user demographics for Custom tests.

 Get videos of users as they browse your website, app or prototype.
 Respondents describe their impressions as they complete agreed tasks and these are recorded together with their screens and mouse movements into online videos.
-UX experts then analyse and summarise into high, medium or low UX reports.
+UX experts then analyse and summarise the design feedback into high, medium or low UX issues.

 A managed service offering is available which covers the WhatUsersDo research platform, instant access to an online panel from over nine countries, lab tests and UX experts to manage research and deliver insight reports.